Male trainer teaching staff about email encryption gateways

 Microsoft's encryption algorithm has also been questioned, leading the company to make a statement that its email encryption should "not be used as a security boundary".

-Learn more about Microsoft 365 email encryption.
+Learn more about Microsoft 365's secure email capability.

-In today's digital age, prioritising email security is not just an option; it's a non-negotiable element of protecting your business and its valuable data.
+In today's digital age, prioritising email security is not an option; it's a non-negotiable element of protecting your business and its valuable data.

-Email encryption gateways are a vital investment for businesses of all sizes.
 They safeguard sensitive data, mitigate security risks, ensure compliance with data regulations, and foster trust.

 Microsoft Office 365 Message Encryption Should Not Be Used as a Security Boundary, The Register, 2022.

-Securing Enterprise Email Communication on both Sides of the Firewall, Springer Link, 2015
+Securing Enterprise Email Communication on Both Sides of the Firewall, Springer Link, 2015.

-Reviewed By:
+Reviewed by

-Sabrina McClune, 18.06.24
+Sabrina McClune, 23.12.24

-Sam Kendall, 18.06.24
+Sam Kendall, 23.12.24

 Originally posted on 15 11 22

-Last updated on July 4, 2024
+Last updated on December 23, 2024

 Posted by: Sam Kendall